falkr/ttm4115/pages/unit-4-req/teamwork-1.md

 * Are there some functions you want to focus on?
 * Are there some specific ideas you want to try?

-This is an open-ended task, so make sure to conclude the discussion after some maximum time.
-(Like 20 minutes maximum.)
+This is an open-ended task, so make sure to conclude the discussion after some maximum time, like 30 minutes.

 # Partial Vision and Scope Document